 Tip: Pick up some excellent espresso drinks and Italian pastries at Carluccio’s, just three blocks away, and get your caffeine/sugar fix while the kids run around.

-1 Great Place to Stay: The Kimpton Hotel Monaco
+Best Place to Stay in Alexandria with Kids: The Kimpton Hotel Monaco

 If you’ve stayed at a Kimpton hotel, you know they offer great boutique style at reasonable prices.
 Alexandria boasts three (!) of the chain’s hotels, the Lorien, the Morrison, and the Monaco.
 While they’re all great options, the Kimpton Hotel Monaco’s location and funky style makes it a top choice for families.
 The indoor pool doesn’t hurt either.